Avantor Inc.

 Product Portfolio:

-• New product launches or major updates: The Company is developing new products in emerging areas such as cell and gene therapy.
+- New product launches or major updates: Not specifically detailed for this segment, but company-wide innovation focuses on enhancing product purity and performance, improving product packaging, streamlining workflows, and developing new products in emerging areas like cell and gene therapy.

 Market Dynamics:

-• Key customer types and market trends: Serves biopharma & healthcare, education & government, and advanced technologies & applied materials industries.
-Impacted by reduced customer demand.
+- Key customer types and market trends: Customers in biopharmaceutical, healthcare, education & government, and advanced technologies & applied materials industries.
+Impacted by reduced usage of cleanroom consumables and lower demand for certain chemicals.

 Capital Allocation Strategy